schu4276/3601-lab2_client-server/LABTASKS.md

 construct the client-side web app.
 To simplify things below we'll just refer to this as the `public` folder.

+:question: Answer question *4* and *5* and *6* [QUESTIONS](./LABTASKS.md#questions)

+##Questions

+:question: *1* What is the purpose of `.gitignore`?

+:question: *2* Explain what a _route_ is.

+:question: *3* What is the purpose of `umm3601.Server` class?
+What is the purpose of the `umm3601.user.UserController` class?
+Explain what happens when a user accesses each of the following URLs:
+- :question: The page `users`
+- :question: The page `api/users`
+- :question: The page `api/users?age=25`
+- :question: The page `api/users/588935f5de613130e931ffd5`

-:question: What are the contents of the `public` folder?
+:question: *4* What are the contents of the `public` folder?
 What is the purpose of each of the HTML files there?

-:question: Describe what happens when you filter users by age in the client?
+:question: *5* Describe what happens when you filter users by age in the client?
 What is read from the web page, and what request is sent to the server?
 What is received, and how/where is it displayed?

-:question: Where is the client-side JavaScript defined?
+:question: *6* Where is the client-side JavaScript defined?
 Name the file(s) in which it is used.

 ## Use ZenHub to support Agile development